jach8/TimeSeries/ReadMe.md

-# TimeSeriesModels

-This project contains Python scripts for analyzing and modeling time series data.
-It includes classes and methods for performing various time series analyses, such as stationarity tests, PCA decomposition, VAR modeling, and Granger causality tests.
+# Time Series Analysis Toolkit

+This package provides a comprehensive suite of tools for time series analysis, focusing on stationarity checks, causality analysis, and correlation study.
+It's designed to assist data scientists and analysts in understanding complex time series data through integrated and modular analysis techniques.

-## Files
+## Overview

-- `main.py`: Main entry point for running the analysis.
-- `correlation.py`: Contains the `AnalyzeCorrelation` class for performing correlation analysis, including stationarity tests, PCA decomposition, VAR modeling, and Granger causality tests.
-- `stationary_checks.py`: Contains the `StationaryTests` class for performing various stationarity tests.
+- **StationaryTests**: A class for performing various stationarity tests on time series data.
-- `causality_logic.py`: Contains the `CausalityAnalyzer` class for performing causality tests.
-- `data.py`: Contains functions for loading and generating test data.

-## Usage
+- **CausalityAnalyzer**: Implements causality tests like Granger causality to determine if one time series can predict another.
+- **AnalyzeCorrelation**: Combines stationarity checks, data preprocessing, and causality analysis into a single analysis pipeline.
+- **Analyze**: A high-level interface class that simplifies the usage of the above tools with default configurations.

 ### Analyze